 The Nominating/Corporate Governance Committee is responsible for, among other things, identifying and recommending potential candidates for nomination to the Board.
 The Nominating/Corporate Governance Committee receives advice from the Board and will consider written recommendations from the stockholders of the Company respecting individuals best suited to serve as directors, and, when necessary, develops its own list of appropriate candidates for directorships.
-For a description of the procedures to be followed by stockholders of the Company in submitting recommendations to be considered by the Nominating/Corporate Governance Committee, see the discussion set forth above under the heading titled, "Nominations for Directors."
+For a description of the procedures to be followed by stockholders of the Company in submitting recommendations to be considered by the Nominating/Corporate Governance Committee, see the discussion set forth below under the heading titled, "Stockholder Nominations for Directors."

-The Nominating/Corporate Governance Committee is comprised of Messrs.
-Cleaver and Colonnese, both of whom are independent under the rules of NASDAQ.
-Mr. Cleaver is the chair of the Nominating/Corporate Governance Committee.
+The Nominating/Corporate Governance Committee is currently comprised of Messrs.
+Cleaver and Aubert and Ms. Sherwood, each of whom are independent under the rules of Nasdaq.
+Mr. Cleaver currently serves as the chair of the Nominating/Corporate Governance Committee.
 The Nominating/Corporate Governance Committee meets at least annually, and otherwise as necessary.
-During the fiscal year ended December 31, 2016, the Nominating/Corporate Governance Committee acted by unanimous written consent one time.
+During the fiscal year ended December 31, 2021, the Nominating/Corporate Governance Committee acted by unanimous written consent one time.